teisdbr/winlibrs-docs-test/data-elements.md

 <br>

 ### Allowed Entries:

 ___

-MUST enter (1) code for each Victim Segment (50).
+MUST enter **ONE** code for each Victim Segment (50).
 MUST enter relationship of each Victim to each Offender when Offense is a *Crime Against Person* or a Robbery against a Victim:

 <table>
 <thead>
 	<tr>
-		<th colspan = "2" style="align-text:center;">Relationship of Victim to Offender</th>
+		<th colspan = "2" style="align-text:center;">RELATIONSHIP OF VICTIM TO OFFENDERS</th>
 	</tr>
     </thead>
     <tbody>